josh-lambda/fencing-tester/JOURNAL.md

 ### Hardware for the test signal output

 Because of the variability of fencing boxed, the relays need to be bi-directional DC.
 This eliminates SSRs from being an option.
 Realistically, I need 3 SPST relays with a 3.3V coil level and a low voltage low current load.
-From this, I have moved towards using miniature mechanical relays but need to decide what pole type to use - DPDT and SPDT relays are often more common and depending on the component could be cheaper than low quantity SPST.
+From this, I have moved towards using miniature mechanical relays but need to decide what pole type to use - DPDT and SPDT relays are often more common and depending on the component are cheaper than low quantity SPST.

 As a result of these factors I have decided on the G6K as the relay for this project - specifically the G6K-2P-Y (through hole) as I cannot mount surface mount components at the moment and do not plan on getting PCB assembly (this may change after i select the microcontroller).
 This will require the addition of a transistor to prevent the risk of overloading the GPIO pins and a blowback diode.
 After completing a relay module the schematic looks like this: